View Adopted: 2020.03.12

 The Committee also noted allegations that the principle of presumption of innocence was not respected in the author’s case, because he was handcuffed and kept in a cage during court hearings before the sentence was entered into force.
 In this respect, it recalled that defendants should normally not be shackled or kept in cages during the trial, or otherwise presented to the court in a manner indicating that they may be dangerous criminals, and that media should avoid news coverage undermining the presumption of innocence.
 In light of this, the Committee found that the right of the author’s father to be presumed innocent, as guaranteed by article 14 (2) was violated.

 In addressing the author’s claims that her father’s rights to life under article 6, the committee recalled that in cases of trial leading to the imposition of the death penalty scrupulous respect of the guarantees of fair trial is particularly important.
 It also noted that the violation of the fair trial guarantees provided for in article 14 of the Covenant in proceedings resulting in the imposition of the death penalty should render the sentence arbitrary in nature, and in violation of article 6 of the Covenant.
-In light of the above violation of article 14 (2), the Committee concluded that the final sentence of death and the subsequent execution did not meet the requirements of article 14 and that, as a result, his right to life was also violated.
+In light of the above violation of article 14 (2), the Committee concluded that the final sentence of death and the subsequent execution did not meet the requirements of article 14 and that, as a result, his right to life (article 6) was also violated.

 Pursuant to article 2 (3) (a) of the Covenant, the State party is under an obligation to provide the author with an effective remedy.
 This requires it to make full reparation to individuals whose Covenant rights have been violated.
 The State party is also obligated, inter alia, to take all steps necessary to prevent similar violations from occurring in the future.